Cybernetic1/GIRL/README.md

  * post-condition = just one positive atom
  * literal = atomic proposition optionally preceded by a negation sign

+In this version we use rules that are compatible with Rete, that consist only of conjunctions, negations, and negated conjunctions (NC).
+NCs can be nested to any level.

+So the general form of a rule is: a conjunction, followed by some negated atoms, followed by a possibly nested NC.

 ### Flow chart of logic formula generation

 This flow chart helps to understand the code in `GIRL.py`: